google/fuzzer-test-suite/engine_comparison/README.md

 2. Building the binaries which fuzz each benchmark using this particular fuzzing engine.
 3. Running each of these binaries

-The result of these parameters is that each benchmark will be built with each fuzzing engine, so if there are `B` benchmarks and `K` fuzzing engine configurations, we will build `B * K` fuzzing binaries.

 ## Parameters

 Script behavior can be modified through a variety of environment variables, including

-- `N_ITERATIONS`
-- `JOBS`
+- `N_ITERATIONS`, the number of times each binary will be run (and measured).
+Each iteration will be run until the benchmark is completed, except with regards to time limits.
+- `JOBS` specifies how many threads to use in running each binary.